General school administration for Sport, Exercise and Health

 Senior Lecturer Helen.McDermott@op.ac.nz

-Richard is Academic Leader for the postgraduate programme in Exercise and Health, and Chair of the Otago Polytechnic Research Ethics Committee.
+Richard is Academic Leader for the postgraduate programme in Exercise and Health, and Vice Chair of the Otago Polytechnic Research Ethics Committee.
 Richard has a Master of Science (Exercise Health and Nutrition) and a Master of Philosophy (Exercise Nutrition and Public Health), both from the University of Bristol.

 Richard’s research interest is in the therapeutic use of exercise.
 His teaching includes research methods, exercise and health related topics and the research projects on the undergraduate degree.
 His approach to supervision is holistic and focussed on social science projects with a health component.